brownplt/insta-model/README.md

 > (page 13; Section 4.2.1) Most [casts] call for a tag check, i.e., a Python isinstance test.
 The sole exception is optional types, which require a tag check and a test for the none value.

 If you look at [the definition of `compile-check` in `./compile.rkt`](https://github.com/brownplt/insta-model/blob/c9f21f5479b2dd4f9ddbfabacba88d22b3cb1811/compile.rkt#L1225), the `dynamic` case is trivial.
-The function case is unreachable because there is no function type in the surface syntax.
-That's what SP does!
-(We introduced function types internally to make checking function/method calls easier.)
+The function case is unreachable because there is no function type in the surface syntax (neither for us nor for Static Python, though we both have an internal representation for function types).
 The remaining two cases are more interesting.
 When the target type is a class, `compile-check` calls [`check-exactness`](https://github.com/brownplt/insta-model/blob/c9f21f5479b2dd4f9ddbfabacba88d22b3cb1811/compile.rkt#L1244), which effectively performs a tag-check.
-The remaining case is for `Optional[T]`, which has a test for the none value and a tag check.
-Because the `T` in `Optional[T]` must be a class, the check must be a tag check.
+The remaining case is for `Optional[T]`, which has a test for the none value and a tag check for the class `T`.

 > (page 13; Section 4.2.1) No cast requires traversing a data structure.
 Similarly, no cast allocates a wrapper to check higher-order behaviors in a delayed fashion.